 Unlike places like Tennessee and Kentucky where ticks are always a problem, Michigan has seasonal explosions of ticks.
 How can we help our pets deal with them?

 The summer months usually see the most outdoor activity of the year for both ourselves and our dogs.
-The reason to have a dog is to have a companion.
-Your dog will look out for you, but you need to look out for it as well.
+Your dog will look out for you, but you need to look out for him as well.

 According to a research division of the World Health Organization (WHO) there is a possibility that red and processed meats can cause cancer in humans.
 Great, no steak and bacon.
 This report led us to wonder, what are some common forms of pet cancer, their treatments and what are the warning signs?